Read our UK Arrival Guide for UK entry requirements, quarantine advice, arrival testing procedures.

-From 17 May 2021, there are new rules for people entering England from abroad.
 Countries of origin are classified as either red, amber or green and entry, quarantine and testing rules differ for each.

-Arrivals from countries on the Green list will not be required to quarantine when they arrive but will still be required to complete the following steps:
+Students and their parents arriving from countries on the Green list will not be required to quarantine when they arrive but will still be required to complete the following steps: